astrolicious/astro-theme-provider/.changeset/thin-mugs-worry.md

 ---
-"astro-theme-provider": patch
+"astro-theme-provider": minor
 ---

-Added an option for theme authors to toggle the public directory off:
+Added the ability for theme authors to toggle the public directory off:

 ```ts
 defineTheme({